jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 Shadowboxing is sparring against an imaginary opponent.

 This may not sound like much but if used correctly, shadowboxing is the best way to prepare for a fight.
-It's a deep meditation that is also the best way to prepare your body for the rigors of a fight out of sparring.
-The best part is that, unlike sparring, you can (and should) do it every day you're in the gym.
+It’s a deep meditation that is also the best way to prepare your body for the rigors of a fight out of sparring.
+The best part is that, unlike sparring, you can (and should) do it every day you’re in the gym.

 See, a big challenge in fighting is switching from attacking non-aggressive stationary targets (punching bags and mitts) to aggressive mobile ones (other trained fighters).
-It's frustrating to have great execution of your jabs and uppercuts against a heavy bag, but not have it translate over to actual fighting.
+It’s frustrating to have great execution of your jabs and uppercuts against a heavy bag, but not have it translate over to actual fighting.
 Shadowboxing is how this ability is how this transition is made smoothly.

-In shadowboxing, you're free to slow things down, speed them up, polish the fundamentals, and even work on your more advanced moves.
+In shadowboxing, you’re free to slow things down, speed them up, polish the fundamentals, and even work on your more advanced moves.
 When a fighter feels good in their shadowboxing routine, they execute better in the fight.

 [This builds confidence,](/resources/four-confidences/) which is perhaps the most important part of fighting.